citp/news-disinformation-study/permissions.md

 ## Permissions used by the extension
 -  `<all_urls>`
   - Used throughout -- we register content scripts for most websites.
-- `alarms`
-  - Used in `UserSurvey.js` to schedule reminders for the user to take the survey.
+Data for sites not relevant to the study is used only in aggregate (not at the level of individual visits).
 - `idle`
-  - Used in `Idle.js` to track attention and schedule CPU-intensive tasks.
+  - Used for the webScience `idle` module to track attention and schedule CPU-intensive tasks.
 - `notifications`
-  - Used in `UserSurvey.js` to alert the user to take the survey.
+  - Used for the webScience `userSurvey` module to alert the user to take the survey.
 - `storage` and `unlimitedStorage`
   - We expect to store extensive data locally.
 - `webNavigation`
-  - Used in `PageManager.js` to detect oage updates made via the history API.
+  - Used for the webScience `pageManager` module to detect oage updates made via the history API.
 - `webRequest`
-  - Used throughout, but especially in `SocialMediaActivity.js` to catch events being sent to Facebook, YouTube, and Reddit.
+  - Used throughout, but especially for the webScience `socialMediaActivity` module to catch events being sent to Facebook, YouTube, and Reddit.